alopez96/event-alert-system/README.md

 To find this page live visit: https://event-alert-app.netlify.com.

-It uses the Meetup API to get events.
+This app was inspired by Medium article by SeattleDataGuy.
+It uses the Eventbrite API to get events.

-It was inspired by Medium article by SeattleDataGuy.
+It is connected to live server hosted on Heroku - GitHub repo: [event-alert-system-api](https://github.com/alopez96/event-alert-system-api).

-It is connected to live server hosted on Heroku (GitHub repo: event-alert-system-api).
+The frontend of this project was created with [Create React App](https://github.com/facebook/create-react-app), HTML, and CSS.

-## React Notes
+## Installation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Git clone this project, and the server code found on [event-alert-system-api](https://github.com/alopez96/event-alert-system-api).

-In the project directory, you can run:
+## Usage

-### `npm start`
+In the project directory, you can run: `npm start` on the server code to get that running.

-Runs the app in the development mode.<br>
+Then run `npm start` on this project and run app in the development mode.<br>

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.